 Memory foam and latex foam mattresses have the longest lifespan.
 A high-quality memory foam bed will last between 8 to 10 years, while a latex foam mattress will last around 12 to 15 years.

 Innerspring mattresses and those with adjustable layers of air have the shortest life span.
 Spring coils tend to break and bend quickly, causing them to stick up into sleepers and create painful pressure points.
+If you’re interested in a spring mattress, remember that a thicker coil gauge typically translates into stronger springs.

 Beds with adjustable layers of air also frequently break.
 Air pumps and hoses can become blocked and develop leaks.
 These repairs can become costly if they are not covered by a warranty.